danstafford/danstafford.github.io/docs/curl-article.md

 ...
 ```

 There are three instances of the `--header` option being used in this command.
-The first includes an API key, the second specifies JSON as the data type that is
+The first includes an API key, the second specifies JSON as the media type that is
-being sent, and the third specifies the data type of the response.
+being sent, and the third specifies the media type of the response.
 ```
 ...
 --header 'api_key:test@gmail.com' \